lino-framework/welfare/docs/specs/welcht/misc.rst

 >>> excerpts.Excerpt.objects.get(pk=4).get_template_groups() #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +IGNORE_EXCEPTION_DETAIL
 ['aids/Confirmation', 'excerpts']

 When creating a local copy of the factory template, Lino copies the factory file to the directory given by the *first* group.
 Before doing so, it will ask for user confirmation.
+The following code snippet partly tests this situation.

 >>> obj = excerpts.Excerpt.objects.get(pk=2)
 >>> obj.owner